abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_core/py_table_of_contents_core/py_table_of_contents_core.rst

   .. cssclass:: toctableopencv

   =========== ======================================================
-  |core_4|     Getting answer is important.
-But getting it in fastest way is more important.
+  |core_4|     Getting a solution is important.
+But getting it in the fastest way is more important.
 Learn to check the speed of your code, optimize the code etc.

   =========== ======================================================